Why Most Agencies Leave 40% of Their Margin on the Table

 Old pitch: "$1,000 a month, includes everything."

 Add a one-time setup fee on top: $500 or $1,000.
 This covers your onboarding time and is the standard for white-label SaaS resale.
+If you want a wider read on what agencies charge across the whole stack, the white-label SaaS pricing calculator lays it out.

 Client receipt of the offer: